woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 8.4.0 - xxxx-xx-xx =
+* Fix - Correctly setting the preferred card brand when creating and updating a payment intent.
 * Tweak - Update WordPress.org screenshots and captions.
 * Fix - Remove the duplicated customization notice in the settings screen.
 * Add - Include Cash App as a payment method for stores using the updated checkout experience.